SamirTalwar/talks/design-patterns-in-the-21st-century.md

 #### Step 1: Stop mutating.

+Not all Chain of Responsibility implementations involve mutation, but for those that do, it's best to get rid of it as soon as possible.
+Making your code immutable makes it much easier to refactor further without making mistakes.

-There are two cases of mutation here: each member of staff has the "next" member set later, and the patrons themselves are mutated.
+There are three cases of mutation here.

+1. Each member of staff has the "next" member set later, and the patrons themselves are mutated.
 Instead of setting the next member of staff later, we'll construct each one with the next.
+2. Though you can't see it, Alice, the `PieChef`, sets a flag on the `Pie` to mark it as `cooked` for Bob, the `DollopDistributor`.
+Instead of changing the object, we'll have her accept an `UncookedPie` and pass a `CookedPie` to Bob.
+We then adapt Bob to accept a `CookedPie`.
+This ensures we can't get the order wrong, as `Bob` will never receive an uncooked pie.
-And as for the patron, we'll start off with a `HungryPatron` and have them return a new instance of themselves upon feeding.
+3. And as for the patron, we'll start off with a `HungryPatron` and have them return a new instance of themselves upon feeding.

     @Test public void
     hungryHungryPatrons() {